The Legal Responsibilities of Dog Owners in Los Angeles

-The Legal Responsibilities of Dog Owners in Los Angeles**

 Though the definitions are similar between a "potentially dangerous dog" and a "vicious dog," there are key differences that could carry a substantial role in your case.
 A dog is considered vicious if the dog attacks, injures, or kills someone unprovoked.
 Serious injuries may be muscle tears or disfiguring lacerations that require multiple sutures or cosmetic surgery to correct.
-In addition, a dog may be classified as "vicious" if it continues to exhibit dangerous behavior even after previously being classified as such.
+In most cases vicious dogs are likely to continue showing signs.
 To ensure your case focuses on the correct classification of the dog that injured you or a loved one, put your trust in an attorney for domestic animal disputes.

 Legal Responsibilities of Owners

-Once dogs are classified as either "potentially dangerous" or "vicious," owners have certain legal responsibilities.
-For example, they must confine them in an enclosure that prevents them from escaping as well as keep children from gaining access.
-Along with this, the dogs will be allowed off the owner's property only if they are supervised, under restraint of a leash, and controlled by a responsible adult.
+Once dogs are classified as "potentially dangerous" or "vicious," owners have certain legal responsibilities.
+For example, they must confine them in an enclosure that prevents them from escaping and keeps children from gaining access.
+Dogs should not be allowed off the owner's property unless supervised, under the restraint of a leash, and controlled by a responsible adult.
 We want to ensure you maintain the right to ownership while limiting the risk of danger to the public.

-When "potentially dangerous dogs'' injure people, the owner is liable to compensate plaintiffs for their injuries including a $500 fine and other damages.
-Similarly, when a "vicious dog" injures or kills a person or animal, the owner can face a $1,000 fine and additional damages under the state dog statute.
+When "potentially dangerous dogs" injure people, the owner is liable to compensate plaintiffs for their injuries including a $500 fine.
+Similarly, when a "vicious dog" injures or kills an individual or animal, the owner can face a $1,000 fine and additional charges under the state dog statute.

-If you or a loved one are dealing with the aftermath of a dog bite or attack, hold those responsible accountable for their negligence and carelessness.
-To do so, schedule a consultation today with Gutierrez Law.
-Our attorneys will fight to help obtain compensation for medical bills, pain and suffering, and other damages.
+If you or a loved one are dealing with the aftermath of an unwarranted attack, you should hold negligent owners accountable for their carelessness.
+To do so, schedule a consultation today at our law offices in Los Angeles.
+Our attorneys will fight to help obtain compensation for medical bills, pain and suffering, legal fees, and other losses.